-Understanding the Causes of Behaviours that Challenge
+Understanding the Causes of Challenging Behaviour

-The next step is to look at the causes of behaviour.
+The next step is to look at the causes of the behaviour.
 This must always be considered before moving on to intervention.
 Spending some time learning about the possible causes of the behaviour is very likely to lead to a more effective intervention.
 It is important to know the possible causes so you can plan what to assess.

 The causes of behaviour

-When thinking about challenging behaviour the word “cause” is itself problematic.
+When thinking about challenging behaviour, the word “cause” is itself problematic.

-There is very clear evidence that the causes of challenging behaviour differ between people and they may change over time.
-Additionally, even if the form of challenging behaviour is similar for two people (e.g. they both bang their heads) it does not necessarily mean that it happens for the same reason.
+There is very clear evidence that the causes of challenging behaviour differ between people and that they may change over time.
+Additionally, even if the form of challenging behaviour is similar for two people (e.g. they both bang their heads), it does not necessarily mean that it happens for the same reason.

 In the following pages, we will consider the possible causes of challenging behaviour in Fragile X Syndrome, focusing first on internal causes and then moving on to external causes, we then consider how these might interact at one point in time and also over a period of time.